-1. The hearing was called at 11:45 am on 11 May 2020 at Residential Tenancies Hearing Room, 84 Mt.
+1. The hearing was called at 11:15 am on 05 November 2020 at Residential Tenancies Hearing Room, 84 Mt.
 Bernard Avenue, Lower Level, The Sir Richard Squires Building, Corner Brook, Newfoundland and Labrador and via Bell Teleconferencing System.
-2. The applicant, [REDACTED], hereafter referred to as landlord, participated in the hearing and was represented by [REDACTED] - Property Manager.
+2. The applicant, [REDACTED], hereafter referred to as the landlord, and was represented by [REDACTED], who participated in the hearing.
 (Affirmed).
-3. The respondent, [REDACTED], hereafter referred to as tenant1, did not participate in the hearing.
+3. The respondent, [REDACTED] ([REDACTED]), hereafter referred to as the tenant1, did not participate in the hearing.
 (Absent and Not Represented).
-4. The respondent, [REDACTED], hereafter referred to as tenant2, did not participate in the hearing.
+4. The respondent, [REDACTED] ([REDACTED]), hereafter referred to as the tenant2, did not participate in the hearing.
 (Absent and Not Represented).
 5. In a proceeding under the Residential Tenancies Act, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 In these proceedings the standard of proof is referred to as the balance of probabilities which means the applicant has to establish that his/her account of events are more likely than not to have happened.